1st Brazilian Fighter Squadron: History behind the emblem

-Senta a Púa! is the symbol and war cry of the 1st Fighter Aviation Group (1º GAvCa) of the Brazilian Air Force, it is similar to the British "Tally-ho" or the French "À la chasse", the cry "Senta a púa", before military use, it was an everyday expression.
+Senta a Púa! is the symbol and war cry of the 1st Fighter Aviation Group (1º GAvCa) of the Brazilian Air Force, it is similar to the British "Tally-ho" or the French "À la chasse".
+Before military use, the cry "Senta a púa" was an colloquial expression.

 The 1st Ten.
 Av.
 Firmino Ayres de Araújo, from the Salvador Air Force Base, already used the expression to rush someone.
 Coming from the same base, Ten.
 Av.
 Rui Barbosa Moreira Lima introduced the expression in the daily life of the 1st GAvCa.
 It was only after the training, towards the European Theater that Cap.
 Av.
 Fortunato Câmara de Oliveira drew the symbol (whose face of the ostrich refers to the features of the 2nd Lieutenant Aviator Pedro de Lima Mendes).
 Hence, the group gave itself identity and the expression started to gain strength, as in the words of Austragésilo de Athayde: "Senta a Púa: to launch yourself against the enemy with decision, sight and desire to annihilate him.
 Who will senta a púa does not quibble.
 Throw a red-hot iron and gum the brute ".

 In combat, the expression was used to confirm an order of attack, given the distinction of the words: A pilot reports to the leader "I saw a target" - to which the expected answer would be: "Senta a púa!".